fartzy/make-requests-fast/README.md

 Download the code from Github and then use poetry to install the dependencies on your machine
    > git clone https://github.com/fartzy/make-requests-fast.git

-Create a new python environment with Poetry for this project
+Create a new python environment with Poetry for this project .
+Im using python 3.9 ( this is June 2021 ).
-   > poetry env use 3.8
+   > poetry env use 3.9

 Install the dependencies for this project using Poetry
    > poetry install